King's Representative

-The King's Representative fills the role normally filled by a Governor-General in the Westminster system of a Commonwealth realm, being both a representative of the monarch and the titular head of executive government.
-They appoint the Prime Minister and Cabinet and chair the Cook Islands Executive Council.
+The king's representative fills the role normally filled by a governor-general in the Westminster system of a Commonwealth realm, being both a representative of the monarch and the titular head of executive government.
+They appoint the prime minister and Cabinet and chair the Cook Islands Executive Council.
 In performing their duties, they must act on advice.

-Originally these duties were performed by the High Commissioner of New Zealand to the Cook Islands, but in 1982 these powers were repatriated.
-The Governor-General of New Zealand still represents the King in matters pertaining to the entire Realm.
+Originally these duties were performed by the high commissioner of New Zealand to the Cook Islands, but in 1982 these powers were repatriated.
+The governor-general of New Zealand still represents the king in matters pertaining to the entire realm.

-Following the death of Elizabeth II, the office formally became known as the "King's Representative".
+Following the death of Elizabeth II, the office formally became known as "King's Representative".

+In August 2025, Tom Marsters was reappointed as the representative for a fifth three-year term.